ASSERT-KTH/royal-chaos/chaosmachine/README.md

 mvn install
 ```

 Then you can get the javaagent jar file `chaosmachine-injector-jar-with-dependencies.jar` in `perturbation_injector/target`.
-Both monitoring sidecar and perturbation injector are implemented in this jar file.
+Both the monitoring sidecar and the perturbation injector are implemented in this jar file.

 Next you can implement your own chaos controller to evaluate your applications according to the paper, we present 3 examples: TTorrent, XWiki, Broadleaf.
 Every experiment has a script written by Java to show the procedures.